ZertoPublic/Z4K/docs/AdministrationGuide.md

 ##### Commit-Move

-The commit-move command commits the move.
+The commit-move command is used to commit a move test.

 >	The VPG in the protected site will go back into protecting state without being committed to the recovery site.